 Stories will be judged primarily on the quality of the translated work as a thing-in-itself, although translators must also submit the Arabic original, as this must be a translation, not a loose adaptation nor a work written originally in English.

 Submission materials must include: 1) Cover letter with the name of author, translator, story, and length.
-2) The story in translation, rendered as 3000 words or fewer in English, attached as a Word document.
+2) The story in translation, rendered as 4000 words or fewer in English, attached as a Word document.
 3) The story in the original Arabic, preferably in the same Word document.
 4) Some evidence you have the rights to translate and publish this story, such as an email from the author or a scanned note.
+If the story is in the public domain, please note this.

 Note: Do not put author or translator’s name on the attached works.
 If you put your name on the work, it may be disqualified.